Master's studentship opportunity

 Optional modules (100 credits)

-- Our Closest Cousins?
-Archaeology of the Neanderthals
+- Our Closest Cousins OR Edge of the Pleistocene World

 - Themes and Approaches in the Study of Mesopotamia

 - Village to Metropolis: understanding the urban phenomena of ancient Rome

 - Viking Interactions in the West OR Dark Age Societies AD 400-1000

 - Applications of Micromorphological Analysis

 - Science and the Dead